Pavel Zacha: Playing career

+Amateur

 Zacha played in the 2009 and 2010 Quebec International Pee-Wee Hockey Tournaments with his minor ice hockey team from Chomutov.

 Zacha made his Czech Extraliga debut playing with HC Bílí Tygři Liberec during the 2013–14 Czech Extraliga season.

 In the 2014 Canadian Hockey League Import Draft, Zacha was selected first overall by the Sarnia Sting of the Ontario Hockey League (OHL).
 He joined the Sting for the 2014–15 season, recording 34 points in 37 games.
-Zacha followed up in final season with the Sting recording 64 points in 51 games, OHL coaches awarded Zacha best penalty-killer in the Western Conference after his 2015–16 season.
+Zacha followed up in his final season with the Sting by recording 64 points in 51 games.
+OHL coaches awarded Zacha as the best penalty-killer in the Western Conference after his 2015–16 season.

 In 2014, 2015, 2016 Zacha competed in the IIHF World Junior Championship with the Czech Republic.

+Professional

+New Jersey Devils

 Zacha was ranked eighth for North American skaters by the NHL Central Scouting Bureau for the 2015 NHL Entry Draft.
 He was selected sixth overall by the New Jersey Devils.
 On 11 August 2015, the Devils signed Zacha to a three-year, entry-level contract.
 He returned to the Sting for the 2015–16 season.
 Soon after the Sting season ended, Zacha joined the Devils.
 He made his NHL debut on 9 April 2016, recording two assists in a 5–1 win over the Toronto Maple Leafs.

 Zacha made the Devils' lineup for the 2016–17 season.
 He scored his first NHL goal on 3 November 2016 in a 4–3 overtime loss to the Florida Panthers.
 He finished the season with eight goals and 24 points in 70 games.

 After going pointless in ten games to start the 2018–19 season, Zacha was assigned to the Binghamton Devils of the American Hockey League (AHL) on 2 November 2018.

 On 10 September 2019, Zacha signed a three-year extension with the Devils.

 During the 2019–20 season Zacha recorded 32 points, a personal NHL career high.